NikKowPHP/social-brain/chapters/chapter-7.md

 > **A:** Nothing.
 You just collected important data.
 Silence tells you about the current level of safety in the relationship.
 Do not double down.
 Let the silence be.
 Your job now is to lower the perceived risk by consistently demonstrating trustworthiness over time.

 ---
-#### **Logbook Entry & 1% Upgrade**
+### **Field Mission Log**
-*   **The 1% Upgrade:** In your next conversation where someone shares a frustration, your only goal is to ask one question: **"What's the hardest part about that for you?"** Then, put your phone face down, and just listen.
-In a separate conversation this week, find an opportunity to replace a "you" or "I" statement with a "we" statement.
+*   **Mission 1 (Connection):** In your next conversation where someone shares a frustration, your only goal is to run the Empathy Loop experiment: ask **"What's the hardest part about that for you?"** Then, put your phone face down, and just listen.
+Log the results: what was their immediate reaction?
+What did you learn?
-*   **Logbook:** Your mission is to practice both parts of the Connection & Trust protocol.
-    1.  **Connection Experiment:** Practice the Empathy Loop with someone.
-What was their response?
-What did you learn from the interaction?
-    2.  **Trust Experiment:** With someone you already have some safety with, send one "social sonar ping" of calibrated vulnerability.
-What was the response?
+*   **Mission 2 (Trust):** In one meeting or email this week, find an opportunity to replace a "you" or "I" statement with a "we" statement.
+Separately, with one person you'd like to build more safety with, send one small, safe "social sonar ping" of calibrated vulnerability.
+Log the response: did they reciprocate, ignore, or shut down?
 What does this data tell you about the current level of trust?

 > ### **Dashboard Update**
 >